robseb/rsyocto/README.md

 **I'm open for cooperations as a freelancer to realize your specific requirements especially for industrial, scientific and automotive purposes.**

-**For commercial users please visted my embedded service provider website:**
+**For commercial users, please visit my website of the embedded service provider website:**

 [**rsyocto.com**](https://rsyocto.com/)
 <br>